 The Certificate III in Pathology Collection allows the worker to perform routine extractions of blood and other pathology specimens.
 They may also prepare and process pathology samples for testing in a laboratory.

-Duration: Clinical work placement is to be completed with QML in your area or as close as possible to where you live.
-A placement fee of $500.00 is required to be paid as a separate cost to your training.
+Clinical placement can be completed with Sullivan Nicolaides or QML Pathology in your area, or as close as possible to where you live.
+A placement fee is required to be paid as a separate cost to your training.
 This is to be paid to Health Industry Training prior to your placement being arranged.

-As a student you must ensure you have completed the necessary ‘Prior to clinical work placement’ activities listed below before clinical work placement can commence.
+As a student of our pathology courses, you must ensure you have completed the necessary ‘Prior to practical work placement’ activities listed below before practical work placement can commence.